caltechlibrary/cait/OVERVIEW.md

 _cait_ command line utility is the workhorse for getting content out of ArchivesSpace and onto your local file system in a useful static form (JSON blobs).  _cait_ can be used to put some content back into ArchivesSpace.
 This gives you options for batch editing content with more general tools like R, Open Refine, etc.

-### caitjs

-[caitjs](CAITJS-README.md) a shell (repl) and JavaScript file runner for working with [ArchicesSpace REST API](http://archivesspace.github.io/archivesspace/).
+[cait](CAIT-JAVASCRIPT-README.md) also provides a JavaScript shell (repl) and script runner for working with [ArchicesSpace REST API](http://archivesspace.github.io/archivesspace/).
 It provides access to the same API provided internal to _cait_.
 Helpful for data migrations and fixes.

 ### genpages